watson-research-lab/Watson-research-lab.github.io/content/lab/Bambu_Lab/_index.md

 **Notes on Print Bed Adhesion**
 - Use glue stick for print bed adhesion
-- if new layer is needed, clean the plate, apply an even layer of glue, let it dry so its not too tacky
+- If new layer is needed, clean the plate, apply an even layer of glue, let it dry so its not too tacky
 - Note: try to apply glue in same direction